lead generation

 Engagement metrics, such as email open rates,

-click-through rates, and time spent on page,
+click-through rates, and time spent on a page,

 provide insights into how well your content and offers resonate with your audience.